asalber/asalber.github.io/office/excel/manual/formulas.md

 ### Not function
 The `NOT` function will return TRUE if its argument is FALSE, and FALSE if its argument is TRUE.
-Its syntax is `NOT(contidion)`, where *condition* is a logical condition.
+Its syntax is `NOT(condition)`, where *condition* is a logical condition.

 The following truth table shows the returned value by the function according to the corresponding values of its argument.